2020/21 at University College Birmingham

 How is University College Birmingham currently affected by restrictions due to the pandemic?

 England was placed under a national ‘Stay at Home’ lockdown at the beginning of 2021 in order to control the spread of Covid-19.
-However, from 29 March, restrictions are gradually being eased in stages, with further government announcements expected over the coming months.
+However, since 29 March, there has been a process of gradually easing restrictions in stages, with further government announcements expected over the coming months.

 Having previously been limited to online-only provision for the vast majority of courses during the lockdown, we have resumed offering face-to-face teaching for some students since 8 March:

-- All higher education students who have practical teaching will return to campus in line with their planned blended learning timetable.
-Higher education students who do not require practical teaching will continue to study online only until Easter.
-For full details of which courses are included, visit our Coming to campus: higher education students page.
+- The Government have confirmed that, from 17 May, all higher education students are able to return to campus, in line with their planned blended learning timetable.
+For full details, visit our Coming to campus: higher education students page.

 - All further education students will return to face-to-face teaching on campus as per their timetable from earlier in the year.
 For full details, visit our Coming to campus: further education students page.